12 Things You Need to Know About Your Nest Thermostat

 • Select Off

 Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 • Tap the Settings icon, scroll to the bottom and tap on Lock.